 #5: Invest In Some Running Gear

-Just because you’ve never considered yourself a runner before doesn’t mean you aren’t one the second you commit to this 30 Day Running Challenge for Beginners.
+Just because you’ve never considered yourself a runner before doesn’t mean you aren’t one the second you commit to this 30 Day Running Challenge.

 Make sure you have good running shoes, moisture-wicking running clothing, and the gear essentials you need to be comfortable while you run.